NGarate/internxt-sync/README.md

 5. **Authentication Improvements**
    - Better credential handling with secure storage
-   - Support for other authentication methods
+   - Support for OAuth and other authentication methods

 6. **Sync Capabilities**
    - Two-way synchronization between local and remote directories